 And once I got my Instant Pot and tried a couple of recipes, I was hooked.
 Sure, there was a learning curve, but I was amazed at all of the things that I could cook in it.
 After a couple of weeks, it replaced my Kitchen Aid mixer on the counter top — after 15 years of prominence in my kitchen.
 That’s how much I was using it.

 Now, coming up on my first Instant Pot anniversary (I plan to buy mine some accessories to celebrate), I use it at least 50% of the time I’m entertaining.
 It’s fast, it doesn’t heat up the kitchen, and I can hit a button and step away.

 You should start using your Instant Pot for entertaining, too.
-Here are 10 of my favorite things to cook in my Instant Pot along with some tips and recipes you should try.
+Here are 10 of my favorite things to cook in mine along with some tips and Instant Pot recipes for entertaining you should try.

 You might be yawning and thinking, “Seriously?
 Eggs, Sandi?”
 But you can use hard-boiled eggs in lots of different ways — in salads, in sandwiches, and as deviled eggs.
 And the awesome thing about cooking eggs in your Instant Pot is that they become super easy to peel.
 Much easier than when you cook them on the stovetop.

 Make sure to run your eggs under cold water right after you take them out of the pot so they don’t keep cooking.

 One of the things I love most about the Instant Pot is that I can use it to cook a roast in less than two hours.
 When I cook in my slow cooker, it takes 8-10.
 Both work fine, but for someone who doesn’t always plan ahead enough to start my roast cooking in the morning, the Instant Pot is my best friend.